teamleadercrm/ui-icons/README.md

 $ npm run build
 ```

-If you are satisifed with your updates, make sure to bump the version number in the `package.json` file and publish it for others to use by running
+If you are satisfied with your updates, make sure to bump the version number in the `package.json` file and publish it for others to use by running

 ```sh
 $ npm publish --access=public